 Our Vision & Goals

-In the spring of 2017, a team of faculty and staff at the University of Arkansas that work in food and farming research and outreach gathered to discuss what we wanted our future Northwest Arkansas Food System to be and how our work at the UA could influence and shape it.
+In the spring of 2017, a team of faculty and staff at the University of Arkansas System Division of Agriculture that work in food and farming research and outreach gathered to discuss what we wanted our future Northwest Arkansas Food System to be and how our work in the Division of Agriculture could influence and shape it.
 Through this meeting we identified a vision that remains true today.

 - a robust and vibrant foodshed/food economy that supports local entrepreneurs and increases farm viability

 - a diversity of food products that highlight local farmers and good food entrepreneurs in a variety of markets

 - policies and practices that protect biodiversity, preserves our farmland, and supports rural economies, and

 - that our work will contribute to a culture that understands and values food.

 Our goal at the Center for Farm and Food System Entrepreneurship is to support and expand the NWA food and farm economy through programs that:

 - create experiential learning opportunities for beginning farmers so they may start out with a strong foundation in farm business and sustainable practices

 - equip farmers with savvy business skills to advance farm management practices